Hiring an Attorney to Handle Gwinnett County Probation Office Issues

 - Being not allowed drugs, alcohol, or access to weapons.

-If you are dealing with a Georgia conviction that includes a period of probation for DUI charges, a Gwinnett County lawyer may be of assistance.
+If you have been convicted of an offense dealing with a Georgia conviction that includes a period of probation for DUI charges, a Gwinnett County lawyer may be of assistance.

 If you are ordered to complete a Gwinnett County probation, be aware there are two types.
 The first type is where the offender will serve jail time and, upon completion, go on probation.
 The second type is where the offender can skip jail entirely if they successfully complete their probation sentence.
 Sometimes, despite being offered probation, the person will choose jail to serve their time and just “get it over with,” since probation often lasts longer than a prison sentence.